convidev-tud/emf-graph-gen/README.md

 * A SimpleNode has a label (color) out of a finite set of labels.
 The concrete Metamodel knows four different labels (colors).
 * A Region is a Node that contains a Graph.
 We call it a Sub-Graph.
 * An Edge can connect Nodes out of different Sub-Graphs (Cross-Hierarchy).
 We call such an Edge *distorted*.
 An Edge is posessed by the (Sub-)Graph where its first Node is located in.

+**The graph metamodel exists in two variants: with and without EcoreIDs.
+You can select the metamodel via the input arguments.**

+:zap: **The according delta metamodel (with- or without) IDs is selected accordingly!**

 Graph metamodel without IDs:
 ![](doc/../doc/model_graph_noids.png)